meterXu/selenium-ide/docs/plugins/adding-commands.md

 This article is only concerned with the command's test code, if your plugin needs to add setup and teardown code, see [Emitting Setup and Teardown Code](emitting-setup-teardown.md).

-Selenium IDE will send a request to emit the commands you've registered in the manifest.
+JetRecord will send a request to emit the commands you've registered in the manifest.

 ```js
 {